iggredible/Learn-Vim/ch09_macros.md

 Run the macro in parallel.

-Recall from earlier section that macros can be executed using the  command line command `:normal` (ex: `:3,5 normal @a` executes macro "a on lines 3-5).
+Recall from earlier section that macros can be executed using the  command line command `:normal` (ex: `:3,5 normal @a` executes macro a on lines 3-5).
 If you run `:1,$ normal @a`, you will see that the macro is being executed on all lines except the "foo" line.
 It works!

 Although internally Vim does not actually run the macros in parallel, outwardly, it behaves like it.
 Vim executes `@a` *independently* on each line from the first to the last line (`1,$`).
 Since Vim executes these macros independently, each line does not know that one of the macro executions had failed on the "foo" line.